 How can public and private sector organisations use their purchasing power to create positive social impact?

-‘Social procurement’ is a way for governments and businesses to use their everyday spending to generate a positive impact.
+‘Social procurement’ is how governments and businesses can use their everyday spending to generate a positive impact.
 This can mean buying goods and services from social enterprises, Aboriginal businesses, Australian disability enterprises and suppliers that assist people who find it hard to get a job.
-It can also mean providing job opportunities for people who would otherwise struggle to get a foothold into work.